What is Covenant Health Palliative Care?

 - Help with accessing community resources

-Ask your doctor for a Covenant palliative care referral if you feel you or your family member would benefit from Covenant palliative care services.
+Ask your doctor for a Covenant Health palliative care referral if you think you or your family member would benefit from palliative care services.

 Tips for talking with your doctor about palliative care:

-- Tell your doctor you are considering palliative care and ask what services are available in your area.
+- Tell your doctor you are considering palliative care and ask what services are available to you.

 - Ask your doctor to explain your illness and treatment options.

-- Explain to your doctor what quality of life means to you.
-This list may include being able to spend time with loved ones, having pain and other distressing symptoms treated aggressively, the ability to make your own decisions for care and your preferred location of treatments (home vs. in the hospital).
+- Share with your doctor what quality of life means to you.
+Your priorities may include spending time with loved ones, treating pain and other distressing symptoms aggressively, the ability to make your own decisions regarding care and your preferred location for treatments (home vs. in the hospital).

-- Be sure your doctor is aware of any personal, religious, cultural beliefs, values, or practices that are important to consider in your care and treatment decisions.
+- Be sure your doctor is aware of any personal, religious or cultural beliefs, values and practices that are important to consider in your care and treatment decisions.